Encountering the Risen Christ in the Now

 The Asbury Revival and the Heisenberg Effect.

 The Asbury Revival and the Heisenberg Effect.
 I’m rejoicing in what appears to be an authentic revival among the students of Asbury University.
-Revivals have occurred there on numerous occasions, though the last significant and widely reported revival, which took place 53 years ago had rather far reaching implications.
-Today, with the advent of social …
+Revivals have occurred there on numerous occasions, though the last significant and widely reported revival, which took place 53 years ago in 1970, had rather far-reaching implications.
+Today, with the advent of …

 + Read More